vmalie3/professional-README-generator/README.md

 To do this, I utilized node's file system, along with the inquirer.
 I utilized objects and functions.
 I used an outside source to create a badge for the chosen license.
 I utilized functions to remove the license section if no license was used.
 I used the file system to write a read me file, and I used template literals within the inserted information to add the user's input.

-I was unable to utilize my gitignore properly as I didn't read that part of the README prior to adding the node modules.
-I plan to fix this ASAP.

 ## Visuals
 ![README generator gif](./sample/ezgif.com-gif-maker%20(1).gif)